 Someone from the WCSO will call you back during regular business hours.
 Messages left after regular business hours will be addressed the following business day.

 Due to staffing and operations, we may not be able to call you back the same day.
 Please ensure you can be reached (or able to receive a message) at the phone number you provided.

 Leaving a message does not satisfy your reporting requirements.
 A WCSO employee will still need to talk with you to facilitate submitting your updated information to the Oregon State Police.

 How Registration Works

-All registered sex offenders are required to report, in person, to a law enforcement agency in the county that they reside in under any of the following circumstances:
+All registered sex offenders are required to report to a law enforcement agency in the county that they reside in under any of the following circumstances:

-Within 10 days of a change in work, vocation, or attendance status at ain institution of higher education
+Within 10 days of a change in work, vocation, or attendance status at an institution of higher education.

-Registered sex offenders who reside in another state are still required to report with the State of Oregon if they are employed or attending any school in the State of Oregon.
-Read the Oregon Sex Offender Registration Requirements (rev. 08-02-11).
+Registered sex offenders who reside in another state are still required to report with the State of Oregon if working or attending school in the State of Oregon.

 The Washington County Sheriff's Office offers sex offender registration at two locations: